kinsiv/ProsperLoans_Analysis/README.md

 *Financial evaluations are calculated on profit average ($6,783.58) and derived from compound interest equation (yearly compound) with population averages entered.
 APR = 22%, length = 36 months, loan principal amount = $8314.76.*
 1. 99.4% accuracy machine learning predictor model.
 2. Profit gains of $226,208,838.
-3. Reduces financial loss from unpaid principal amounts, $277,268,374 or less.
+3. Reduces financial loss from unpaid principal amounts - $277,268,374 or less.
 4. Logistic Regression imputation outperforms random selection by 18x.
 5. Credit Score is significantly proven to affect APR and the principal amount.
 It's recommended to incentivize benefits for affluential customers, those of higher income ranges ($75,000+).